Factbox: Countries rally round Lebanon after Beirut blast

-(Reuters) - Countries and international organizations are sending help to Lebanon after a massive explosion in Beirut killed at least 158 people and injured 6,000.
+(Reuters) - Countries and international organisations are sending help to Lebanon after a massive explosion in Beirut killed at least 158 people and injured 6,000.

 Below are details of some of the assistance offered.